-Section 404 Permit and Section 401 Water Quality Certification under the Clean Water Act - A Section 404 Permit from the USACE and Section 401 Water Quality Certification from MDNR will be required to authorize placement of fill materials within jurisdictional wetlands and the Missouri River.
-Through coordination with the USACE, it is anticipated that a Nationwide Permit (NWP) #15 (U.S. Coast Guard-Approved Bridges) will be issued to authorize construction of the bridge, and a NWP #14 (Linear Transportation Projects) will be issued to authorize construction on the roadway approaches.
-Issuance of the Section 404 permits by the USACE is contingent on obtaining water quality certification issued under Section 401 of the Clean Water Act from the MDNR.
+Section 404 Permit, Section 10 Permit, and Section 401 Water Quality Certification under the Clean Water Act - A Section 404 Permit from the USACE and Section 401 Water Quality Certification from MDNR will be required to authorize placement of fill materials within jurisdictional wetlands and the Missouri River.
+Through coordination with the USACE, it is anticipated that a Nationwide Permit (NWP) #15 (USCG-Approved Bridges) will be issued to authorize construction of the bridge, and a NWP #14 (Linear Transportation Projects) will be issued to authorize construction on the roadway approaches.
+Issuance of the Section 404 permits by the USACE is contingent on approval under Section 408 and obtaining water quality certification issued under Section 401 of the Clean Water Act from the MDNR.
+A Section 10 Permit may also be issued for construction/demolition of a structure over a navigable waterway.